fisodd/www-fisodd-com/content/info/_index.rst

 Information
 ###########

-Web pages about the web stuff that make up this web site.
+Web pages about this website, the author, and the tools used to make this work.